LeetLLM

 Now a fresh engineer (or a fresh GPU box provisioned by your platform team) can go from zero to the same 0.667 result in under two minutes.

-The failure modes you will see in real life
+The failure modes you'll see in real life

 SymptomMost common causeFix that belongs in the repo